tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 If terminal auto detection takes too long a message is printed to the terminal.
-The application can override this message using :cpp:func:`~Tui::ZTerminal::setAutoDetectTimeoutMessage` or disable it using DisableAutoDetectTimeoutMessage.
+The application can override this message using :cpp:func:`~Tui::ZTerminal::setAutoDetectTimeoutMessage` or disable it using :cpp:enumerator:`~Tui::ZTerminal::Option::DisableAutoDetectTimeoutMessage`.

 .. _term_options:

 Options
 -------

-Most constructors of ZTerminal take an ``options`` parameter that allows customizing the terminal's behavior.
+Most constructors of ``ZTerminal`` take an ``options`` parameter that allows customizing the terminal's behavior.

 Some of these options only apply to terminals connected directly through a kernel device.